 The more often mentioned, the more important it is for you.

-If you downloaded our spreadsheet there’s already a formula which will highlight duplicate entries for easy identification (the first 8 language entries are automatically copied over up to sheet three for you)
+If you downloaded our spreadsheet, there’s already a formula that will highlight duplicate entries for easy identification (the first eight language entries are automatically copied over to tab three, “Final Report,” for you).

-I recommend cutting duplicates from this sheet and pasting them into the relevant section on sheet three.
+I recommend cutting duplicates from this sheet and pasting them into the relevant section on sheet 3.
 It just collects all useful data in one easy to use space.

 If you’re not using out free download (or even if you are, do this as a double check) I recommend sorting the first three columns alphabetically.
 Just as a reminder, those three columns are: